 As previously mentioned in the first section, each island has its dry side and its wet side.
 If we visit in the wetter months, we try to stay on the dryer sides.
 See this article with advice on where to stay in Hawaii to avoid rain.

 Finally, it’s important to have a positive attitude no matter what weather you encounter.
 Enjoy all of your short time in Hawaii even if there’s rain.
-If you happen to have a rainy day, check out our suggestions for what to do on Oahu and Maui.
+If you happen to have a rainy day, check out our suggestions for what to do on Oahu, Maui and Kauai

 In closing, remember that rain has many benefits.
 Here are just a few to note: